 - Bhakti Gitam: "Gitam" means song and in our usage refers to a more complex composition.
 It must be memorized, or you would need to have the lyrics to read and follow along.
 Performance is in two modes: some songs are sung straight through, one time only, with every one singing who knows the song.
 For shorter gitam, it is also common to repeat the lines once.
 But still the song is sung only once through, even if the lines are repeated.
 It is up to the leader (whoever starts the song) to sing it straight through or repeat each line.
 In this mode, everyone who knows the song may join in both singing the first instance and also singing the second repetition.
 It is recommended that if you do not know the song well, then be silent and listen very carefully to the first repetition.
 This way you will learn it faster.
 Later when you know the song well you can sing both times along with the leader.

 - Natchintanai: These are a special class of gitam.
 They are songs composed by Siva Yogaswami our Parama Guru.
 If you can imbibe the spirit of Siva Yogaswami's message into your own heart, life and action, you will be, as he himself says, surely liberated in this life.
 We follow the same principle here: everyone who knows the songs, sings along in unison with whoever starts the song.
 In a case like this, everyone who knows the song is a leader.
-Typically for longs Natchintanai we sing them straight thru and for short ones we may repeat the lines.
+Typically for longs Natchintanai we sing them straight thru and for short ones we may repeat the verses which may consist of one or two lines.

 - Stotram:These are hymns of praise, invocation and adoration normally sung in Sanskrit, but unlike chanting we use a melodic line and a tempo that is often slow and meditative.
 Sometimes this mode of singing is call "a dhyanam."
 It is typical not to keep time and let it flow naturally.
 For those who know classical western music, think "molto expressivo e legato".